intelops/external-docs/content/capten/1.0.0/3-setup/installation/_index.en.md

 #### Capten Installation

-As of now,we are supporting CLI for cluster creation and destruction for linux os.For supporting in any environment or any os,we have also containerized the process of cluster creation and destruction.
+As of now,we are supporting CLI for cluster creation and destruction for linux os.For supporting in any environment irrespective of os,we have  containerized the process of cluster creation .

 #### Setting up the cluster Through Capten CLI:

 1.Extract the latest release from the capten repo.

-2.Confifure the specification need for creating the cluster.Before installation,please do the necessary configuration ,as explained [here]()
+2.Confifure the specification need for creating the cluster.Before installation,please do the necessary configuration ,as explained [here](../configuration/_index.en.md)

-3.Then use the below commands to create cluster ,setup application and destroying the cluster.
+3.Then use the below commands to create cluster ,setup application and to destroy the cluster.

 * For creating the cluster

-Based on your requirement,you can specify the cloud type as either **aws** or **azure**

 ```bash
 ./capten create cluster --cloud=<cloudtype> --type=talos
 ```
+Based on your requirement,you can specify the cloud type as either **aws** or **azure**

-###### verification of cluster creation
+##### verification of cluster creation
-Verify the cluster creation process by checking whether the kubeconfig is created or not under config directory in capten folder.If the kubeconfig is created,export the kubeconfig and check the status of node by using below command.
+Verify the cluster creation process by checking whether the kubeconfig is created or not under config directory in capten folder.And also you can verify by checking [capten-lb-endpoint.yaml](https://github.com/intelops/capten/blob/main/config/capten-lb-endpoint.yaml) updated with load balancer ip.If the kubeconfig is created,export the kubeconfig and check the status of node by using below command.

 ```bash
 kubectl get nodes